July 18, 2017

 – laminated burlap (for the background – fabric or paper will also work)

-– white printer paper (I actually used the backside of previously printed on paper – the Lorax would be so proud!)
+– white printer paper (preferably recycled or you could use the backside of previously printed on paper like I did – the Lorax would be so proud!)

 – printer or access to one